pmichaillat/intermediate-macro/README.md

-# Intermediate Macroeconomics
+# Intermediate Macroeconomics: Source Files

-This repository contains teaching material for a semester-long course in intermediate macroeconomics.
-The material was developed by [Pascal Michaillat](https://pascalmichaillat.org/) for ECON 1210 at [Brown University](https://www.brown.edu).
+This repository contains the source files producing all the teaching material for a semester-long course in intermediate macroeconomics.
+This teaching material was developed by [Pascal Michaillat](https://pascalmichaillat.org/) for ECON 1210 at [Brown University](https://www.brown.edu).

 ## Course webpage